Medical Policy: 02.04.69

 Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more, as measured using the Cobb angle.
 The Cobb angle is defined by the angulation measures between the maximally tilted proximal and distal vertebrae of the curve.
 Curvature is considered mild (<25 degrees), moderate (25-40 degrees), or severe (> 40 degrees) in a patient still growing.
 Once diagnosed, patients must be monitored over several years, usually with serial radiographs for curve progression.
 If the curve progresses, spinal bracing is the generally accepted first-line treatment.
 If the curve progresses in spite of bracing, spinal fusion may be recommended.

 Adolescent idiopathic scolisis (AIS) is a complex disorder that appears to result from the interaction of multiple genetic loci and the environment, but the details of these interactions are not fully understood.
-A familial nature of this disease is noted in the literature, about one-quarter of patients report a positive family history, and twins studies have consistently supported shared genetic factors.
-The ScoliScore AIS prognostic test is a saliva based DNA test which uses an algorithm incorporating results of testing for 53 SNVs (single nucleotide variants), along with the patient’s presenting spinal curve (Cobb angle) to generate a risk score (range 1-200) to predict the likelihood of spinal curve progression.
+A familial nature of this disease is noted in the literature, about one-quarter of patients report a positive family history, and studies in twins have consistently supported shared genetic factors.
+The ScoliScore AIS prognostic DNA-based test which uses an algorithm incorporating results of testing for 53 SNVs (single nucleotide variants), along with the patient’s presenting spinal curve (Cobb angle) to generate a risk score (range 1-200) to predict the likelihood of spinal curve progression.
 The genetic markers were identified from unpublished genome-wide association studies (GWAS).
 The test is intended for white (Caucasian) patients, ages 9 to 13 years with a primary diagnosis of AIS with mild scoliotic curve defined as < 25 degrees.

 The development and validation of the ScoliScore SNV based prognostic algorithm were described in 2010 by Ward et. al. in an industry-sponsored study.
 The prognostic algorithm was developed in a cohort of 2192 female patients from prior studies.
 Candidate genes selected were selected based on previous GWAS data from same investigators.
 The independent effect of each SNV and of clinical factors (initial Cobb angle) and all gene-gene interaction terms were tested in a stepwise logistic regression using a backward-selection procedure, and then using a forward-selection procedure.
 The final predictive model including 53 SNV markers, multiple gene-gene interaction terms, and the patient’s initial Cobb angle.
 Prediction probabilities were converted to a numeric score ranging from 1 to 200.
 A priori, low risk progression was determined to be less than 1%; from the generation cohort, a score of less than 41 was selected as an initial cutoff.